Csengupta1101/ML-Project-Demo/README.md

 On the setup python file , there is an parameter specified as install_requires , we will provide requirements.txt as an argument inside of it , so that all modules that exists inside requirements.txt gets installed in our package.
 Then we will define a function stating get_requirements , this function will take a file path as an argument inside of it and the file path will return a list which contains all the modules mentioned in the requirements.txt file

+##### Installing Requirements

+Now simply with the below command in the terminal we can go ahead and get our requirements installed in the project itself.